tencentyun/intlcloud-documents/yehe_doc/视频服务/短视频 SDK/SDK 下载/版本历史_intl_en.md

 - iOS & Android: fixed the issue where videos load slowly after users pause VOD playback and adjust the playback progress.

 ### Version 8.7 Released on May 24, 2021
-iOS: fixed the electrical noise of the shooting module.
+iOS: fixed electrical noise of the shooting module on iOS 14.5.

 ### Version 8.6 Released on May 6, 2021
 - iOS: fixed occasional surge in memory usage by the VOD player.